grammy-jiang/frontera-seedloader-mongodb/README.rst

 TODO
 ====

+* add an async way to load the seed from MongoDB
-* split the MongoDB to backback, make this seed load more flexible
+* split the MongoDB to backend, make this seed load more flexible